trinodb/trino/docs/src/main/sphinx/connector/mongodb.rst

 #.
 Connect in replica set mode, and discover all members of the set based on the given servers
 #.
 Make sure that the set name reported by all members matches the required set name.
 #.
-Refuse to service any requests, if any member of the seed list is not part of a replica set with the required name.
+Refuse to service any requests, if authenticated user is not part of a replica set with the required name.

 This property is optional; no default value.